ErikEJ/erikej.github.io/_drafts/2026-04-xx-sqlprojects-rule-manager.md

 1. **Install the extension**: From Visual Studio, go to Extensions → Manage Extensions, search for "SQL Database Project Power Tools", and click Install.
 Or download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLProjectPowerTools).

 2. **For SSMS**: Download from the [Open VSIX Gallery](https://www.vsixgallery.com/extension/SqlProjectsPowerTools.SSMS.D7DABDC8-FE46-4DA4-BED8-2EAF1A2A578D).
+Once downloaded, double click to install.

-3. **Open the Rule Manager**: Right-click your SQL database project → SQL Project Power Tools → Manage code analysis rules.
+3. **Open the Rule Manager**: Right-click your SQL database project → SQL Project Power Tools → Manage Code Analysis Rules.

 4. **Configure your rules**: Enable the rules that matter to your team, set appropriate severity levels, and save.